 The department sponsors a chapter of Psi Chi, the National Honor Society in Psychology.
 Doctoral students who meet the eligibility requirements are invited to join the chapter.

 A limited number of teaching assistantships are available for highly qualified students to assist faculty on a variety of teaching and/or research projects.
 Students will receive partial tuition reimbursements for these assistantships.

 The American Psychological Association Code of Ethics states:

 Psychologists do not require students or supervisees to disclose personal information in course- or program-related activities, either orally or in writing, regarding sexual history, history of abuse and neglect, psychological treatment, and relationships with parents, peers, and spouses or significant others except if (1) the program or training facility has clearly identified this requirement in its admissions and program materials or (2) the information is necessary to evaluate or obtain assistance for students whose personal problems could reasonably be judged to be preventing them from performing their training- or professionally related activities in a competent manner or posing a threat to the students or others.

 Several courses in the program (such as practicum courses, the multicultural competency sequence, group therapy, and supervision) require students to explore their world view as it affects their work with clients.
 Because of the effect that students’ personal experiences and perspectives might have on their work with clients, these courses often include experiential activities such as self-disclosure, group process, role plays, and exploration of personal issues as they affect the therapeutic relationship.

 The Psy.D. program at the University of La Verne welcomes inquiries and applications from interested potential students.
-Application forms are available for download on this website but you may also apply online at http://laverne.edu/admission/applyapply2/.
-If you would like more information, please feel free to contact the Psychology Department Coordinator, Natalie Brown, at email@example.com, or by phone at (909) 448-4179.
+If you would like more information, please feel free to contact the Psychology Department Manager, Natalie Brown, at firstname.lastname@example.org, or by phone at (909) 448-4179.